 “Capability is a powerful concept that goes a long way towards explaining why some practices perform better,” says Josh Gray, vice president of research at athenahealth.
 “It’s a useful framework for guiding leaders as they design physicians’ work environments.”

 The most recent phase of this project drills down on why capability is so important and, for the first time, identifies the exact levers healthcare leaders should pull to build successful, productive organizations and effective care delivery.
-(More information on the methodology of the study is available here.)

 Focus on leadership and communication

 Capable organizations address leadership at many levels – from the executive team, which sets long-term strategy, to the immediate supervisors, who oversee and support physicians.
 The payoff is significant: Physicians with high capability scores are twice as likely to report high levels of satisfaction with their leadership and organization.

 The research also revealed that trust in leadership impacts performance.
 Physicians who rate their leadership as strong are more than two and a half times as likely to have high capability ratings, at 61 percent, than those who do not feel their leadership supports them (23 percent).